chrisdchristo/capsule-maven-plugin/README.md

 target/my-app-1.0-cap.jar
 ```

-The plugin is flexible in what it can dump inside the capsule jar, as you have the following options:
+The plugin is flexible in what it can embed inside the capsule jar, as you have the following options:

 ```
 <includeApp>true</includeApp>
 <includeCompileDep>true</includeCompileDep>
 <includeRuntimeDep>true</includeRuntimeDep>
+<includeProvidedDep>false</includeProvidedDep>
 <includeSystemDep>false</includeSystemDep>
+<includeTestDep>false</includeTestDep>
 <includeTransitiveDep>true</includeTransitiveDep>
 <includeOptionalDep>false</includeOptionalDep>
 ```